irenetony/CS3012-Assignment1/README.md

 # CS3012-Assignment1
-This is a lowest common ancestor finder for a Directed Graph.
+This is a lowest common ancestor finder for a Binary tree.